 When it comes to diamonds, there are many terms from carat to brilliance to cut that you may not know the meaning of or how they impact a diamond.
-Carat is probably one of the attributes most often misunderstood as many believe carat refers to the size of a stone.
+Carat is probably one of the attributes most often misunderstood as many believe carat refers to the actual size of a stone.
 In fact, carat refers to the weight of a diamond as opposed to its physical size, though the two are related.
 Beyond carat, a variety of factors can influence the apparent visual size of a diamond, including the diamond cut grade and shape of the stone.
 Together, these elements determine the price at which a diamond is sold to the consumer, whether natural diamonds or lab grown diamond alternatives.
 Understanding the influence of these factors will help you determine the best option for your budget for simulated diamond jewelry.
 From cushion cut vs emerald, different cuts carry different influences on a diamond.

-For carat size comparisons, it is easiest to see the differences when using a chart.
-One way to better understand it is to look at different shapes, like a round-cut diamond, and how they will visually appear at different carat sizes.
+For carat size comparisons, it is easiest to see the differences when using a diamond size chart.
+One way to better understand it is to look at different shapes, like a round cut diamond, and how they will visually appear at different carat sizes.
 Here is a helpful carat size chart to aid you in visualizing how a diamond’s shape and carat influence how its physical size appears.